Kevin Wheatley: Early years

 Wheatley was born in the Sydney suburb of Surry Hills on 13 March 1937, the third child of Raymond and Ivy (née Newman) Wheatley, both natives of Sydney.
 He was educated at Maroubra Junction Junior Technical School.
 Upon completing his schooling, Wheatley worked as a labourer in Sydney.
-On 20 July 1954, aged 17, he married Edna Davis; together they would have four children.
+On 20 July 1954, aged 17, he married Edna Davis; together they had four children.
 He was a keen rugby player, and he earned the nickname of "Dasher" on the field.